 Spencer Momney, email@example.com or 519-434-9115 ext.
 264

 For all other volunteer inquiries, please contact Nadine Harrison, Child and Youth Program Manager at firstname.lastname@example.org or 519-434-9115 ext.
 238.

 Do you have an interest in working with children, youth, or seniors?
 A skill that you’d like to share, or an area of expertise you’d like to put to use?
 Are you looking for a leadership opportunity that allows you to gain experience and give back to your community at the same time?
 Volunteering at the Boys & Girls Club of London might just be the perfect thing.

 The Boys & Girls Club of London takes volunteers in a wide range of programs to help us in many different ways.
 Volunteers are able to select a role that they feel would best suit their abilities and interests and a schedule that fits their availability and our hours of operation for each program.

 Whatever area in which you would like to volunteer, the application process is the same.
 Applicants must be at least 14 years old to volunteer.

-The Boys & Girls Club of London is an equal opportunity employer and welcomes and encourages applications from women and men including people of visible minorities, aboriginal peoples, and people with disabilities.
+The Boys & Girls Club of London is an equal opportunity organization and welcomes and encourages applications from people of all gender identities including people of visible minorities, Indigenous peoples and people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.
 We welcome all applications but only those granted an interview will be contacted.

 Fill out an application and return it to the BGCL.
-Applications can be obtained at the BGCL or online.
-Applications can be returned
+Applications can be returned:

 The three references listed on the application will be contacted.
 You may also include letters of reference, if you have them.
 References may be personal or professional; examples of appropriate references include supervisors and employers, teachers, coaches, co-workers and classmates, friends of the family and neighbours, etc.